cascadiarconf-gh-workshops/intermediate-github-3-pkg-template/README.md

 ### 2. Activate GitHub pages in the new repository settings

 ---
-You'll need to set it to deploy from a branch, select `main` as the branch to deploy from, select the `docs/` folder as the deployment location, and then click save.
+You'll need to set it to deploy from a branch, select `main` as the branch to deploy from, select the `docs/` folder as the 'built from' location, and then click save.

   ![image](https://github.com/user-attachments/assets/fa1d3584-3677-4346-8bba-b0a328b34ef7)